neilwen987/CSR_Adaptive_Rep/README.md

 In this paper, we show that *sparse coding* offers a compelling alternative for achieving adaptive representation with minimal overhead and higher fidelity.
 We propose **C**ontrastive **S**parse **R**epresentation, a method that sparsifies pre-trained embeddings into a high-dimensional but *selectively activated* feature space.
 By leveraging lightweight autoencoding and task-aware contrastive objectives, CSR preserves semantic quality while allowing flexible, cost-effective inference at different sparsity levels.
 Extensive experiments on image, text, and multimodal benchmarks demonstrate that CSR consistently outperforms MRL in terms of both accuracy and retrieval speed-often by large margins-while also cutting training time to a fraction of that required by MRL.
 Our results establish sparse coding as a powerful paradigm for adaptive representation learning in real-world applications where efficiency and fidelity are both paramount.

 ## &#x1F680; &#x1F680; News
+- 2025.05.25 **Major Update**.
+We have thoroughly reorganized our repository with the following changes: 🎉🎉
+  - Minor code changes on Visual Experiments, especially dataset preparation.
+  - Training & Evaluation Pipeline for Text Experiments, including text classification, text clustering and text retrieval.
+  - Minor changes in codes for Multimodal Experiments.
+  - More detailed instructions for Data Preparation & Training & Evaluation.
 - 2025.04.25 Training & Evaluation Pipeline for Multimodal Retrieval is Now Live!
 We further provide pre-computed ImageNet1k embeddings at [Dataset Link](https://huggingface.co/datasets/W1nd-navigator/CSR-precompute-embeds) for easy follow up! 🙌🙌
 - 2025.03.25 Evaluation framework for multimodal retrieval tasks is now online!! &#x1FABC;&#x1FABC;
 - 2025.03.07  [Weights](https://drive.google.com/drive/folders/1fI4ip-tcjSrmXtFANmIDTh1wERPlfySO?usp=sharing)